TurnerSoftware/MongoFramework/README.md

 MongoFramework tries to bring some of the nice features from Entity Framework into the world of MongoDB.

 Some of the major features include:
-- Smart entity mapping for collections, IDs and properties
+- Entity mapping for collections, IDs and properties through attributes
+- Indexing through attributes
 - Entity change tracking
 - Changeset support (allowing for queuing multiple DB updates to run at once)
 - Diff-updates (only _changes_ to an entity to be written)